 In 2020, 26.4% of internet users used an ad blocker.
 In 2021, the number of users grew to 27%, and it’s predicted that the use of ad blockers will only continue to grow.
 Additionally, it’s estimated that 40% of adults in the US use an ad blocker.

 57% of 18-24-year-old Americans make their first daily contact with news on their smartphones via social media.
-This statistic changes as people age, with only 29% of people aged 35 first encountering news via social (their main means is going direct to news sites).
+This statistic changes as people age, with only 29% of people aged 35 first encountering news via social media (their main means is going direct to news sites).

 Jay Baer has regular social media speaking engagements.
 This is one of his regular one-liners he likes to use regularly, and it is, of course, very true when it comes to influencer marketing.
 Big companies can now reach out to their customers on a more personal level, thanks to social media and the rise of influencers.

 The list of influential people on social media is constantly changing.
 Today’s influencer may be tomorrow’s has-been.
 It is important that brands keep up to date with who the current influencers are.
 Even PewDiePie will seem old one day.

 Some brands have established sufficient online clout, so they can be considered influencers themselves.
 Red Bull, for instance, has established a very active YouTube presence and currently has 10.3 million subscribers in their main channel, and they have numerous smaller specialist channels too.

 85. 68% of Bloggers Prefer to Work Directly With a Brand Instead of an Agency or Network